-Brand Risk - Best Practices
+Brand Risk - best practices

-Here are some easy-to-implement best practices that can help protect your brand's reputation when advertising online:
+Here are 10 easy-to-implement best practices that can help protect your brand's reputation when advertising online.

-- Determine brand value and campaign goals.
-Determine the risk tolerance and set brand suitability settings, balancing this with campaign goals. - Choose the right partners.
-Partner with solutions that comprehend context fully using natural language processing and can deliver accurate sentiment and emotion analysis. - Prepare for a crisis by partnering with your communications team and verification partners to prevent this from happening.
-Create a plan in case the worst does happen. - Be honest with your partners and publishers make your expectations clear from the start and keep an open dialogue throughout your partnership. - Reduce the reliance on keyword-only strategies.
-Consider contextual segments in their place.
-Apply this approach at a post and pre-bid level in order to ensure brand suitability whilst minimising wasted budget on low quality impressions. - Consider buying models and apply the same pre-bid filter against both OMP and PMP buys.
+- 1. Determine brand value and campaign goals.
+Determine the risk tolerance and set brand suitability settings, balancing this with campaign goals. - 2.
+Choose the right partners.
+Work with global digital verification partners that are integrated with all the major DSPs. - 3.
+Prepare for a crisis by partnering with your communications team and verification partners to prevent this from happening.
+Create a plan in case the worst does happen. - 4.
+Be honest with your partners and publishers make your expectations clear from the start and keep an open dialogue throughout your partnership. - 5.
+Reduce the reliance on legacy keyword-only strategies and consider contextual segments in their place.
+Migrate away from keyword-only strategies, both with the content verification provider and with the DSP.
+Rely on contextual segments in their place.
+Apply this approach at a post and pre-bid level in order to ensure brand suitability whilst minimising wasted budget on low quality impressions. - 6.
+Consider buying models and apply the same pre-bid filter against both OMP and PMP buys.
 Private marketplaces (PMP) are a great opportunity once key partners have been established.
-However, it is crucial that advertisers don't lose sight of their brand suitability goals and ensure the quality of the media being passed via these curated marketplaces or PMPs meets their requirements for brand safety and suitability. - Keep track of industry benchmarks to ensure you're performing at your best. - Stay informed.
-Know your partners, their capabilities and how they can help you achieve your campaign goals. - Don't just set it and forget it.
-Keep your exclusion list and keyword lists up to date and review them.
+However, it is crucial that advertisers don't lose sight of their brand suitability goals and ensure the quality of the media being passed via these curated marketplaces or PMPs meets their requirements for brand safety and suitability. - 7.
+Keep track of industry benchmarks to ensure you're performing at your best. - 8.
+Stay informed.
+Know your partners, their capabilities and how they can help you achieve your campaign goals. - 9.
+Don't just set it and forget it.
+Keep your exclusion list and keyword lists up to date and review them quarterly. - 10.
+Consider machine learning and AI.
+Partner with a verification vendor that uses robust, machine learning-based methodology for more accurate and scalable coverage